scne59/otc-route-manager/README.md

-# OTC Route Manager - OpenShift/Kubernetes Deployment/Daemonset
+# OTC Route Manager - OpenShift/Kubernetes Deployment/DaemonSet

-The OTC Route Manager is a Kubernetes program that automatically manages VPC routes for cluster network traffic in Open Telekom Cloud (OTC).
-It runs on worker nodes and creates/updates routes to direct cluster and service traffic to the appropriate ECS instances.
+The **OTC Route Manager** is a Kubernetes program that automatically manages VPC routes for cluster network traffic in the Open Telekom Cloud (OTC).
+It runs on worker nodes and creates or updates routes to direct cluster and service traffic to the appropriate ECS instances.

 ## Features

-- **Cluster Traffic Only**: Only manages routes for cluster pod CIDRs and service CIDRs
+- **Cluster Traffic Only:** Manages routes exclusively for cluster pod CIDRs and service CIDRs.
-- **Worker Node Targeting**: Runs only on worker nodes, ignoring master/control-plane nodes
+- **Worker Node Targeting:** Runs only on worker nodes; master/control-plane nodes are ignored.
-- **Safe Route Management**: Never touches default routes (0.0.0.0/0) or non-cluster routes
+- **Safe Route Management:** Never modifies default routes (`0.0.0.0/0`) or non-cluster routes.
-- **Prometheus Metrics**: Exposes metrics for monitoring and alerting
+- **Prometheus Metrics:** Exposes metrics for monitoring and alerting.
-- **OpenShift Security**: Follows OpenShift security best practices with restricted security contexts
+- **OpenShift Security:** Follows OpenShift security best practices with restricted security contexts.
-- **High Availability**: Can runs as a DaemonSet with proper health checks and rolling updates
+- **High Availability:** Runs as a DaemonSet with health checks and supports rolling updates.

 ## Architecture